 The indexed TSR calculation depends on a continuous series of TSR data.
-If TSR data for only the first period is missing, PTA will be calculated on the basis of 4 years of data, otherwise PTA will not be calculated.
+If TSR data for only the first period is missing, PTA will be calculated on the basis of 4 years of data.
 If pay data are missing for any one period, then that period carries zero weight for both pay and TSR in the calculation.